 Steamboat is a go-to meal for a fuss-free get-together with your family or friends.
 Some might feel that steamboats are healthy as the ingredients are just boiled in the broth.
 While steamboats can be healthy, it very much depends on the soup base, type of ingredients and dipping sauces that you choose.
 More often than not, the popular steamboat ingredients are processed food items like fish balls, meat balls and crab sticks which are high in salt content.
 To make things worse, consumers are now spoilt for choice with the wide variety of soup bases readily available on the market.
 These broths, especially so for the spicy ones, are usually packed with salt and fats.

-Tips for a healthier and nutritious steamboat:
+How to have a healthier and more nutritious steamboat?

-- Prepare the soup base using fresh vegetables and ingredients such as soy bean, radish, carrot, corn and mushrooms instead of using ready-packed soup stock.
+- Prepare the soup base using fresh vegetables and ingredients such as soy bean, radish, carrot, corn and mushrooms instead of using ready-packed soup stock

 - Choose lean meat such as chicken and fish over red meat and fatty cuts e.g. pork belly